To understand dating and sexual dynamics, you need to understand the sexual marketplace.

 That’s why, with commitment, the man is giving more and the woman is taking more.

-In some cases, men communicate with commitment that is she is worth more than him, and commitment serves to make up the difference.
+In some cases, men sub-communicate with commitment that is she is worth more than him, and commitment serves to make up the difference.

 Still, a man might still be better served by letting her go after the commitment.

-After the children is born, the man has more power.
+After the children are born, the man has more power.

 Because the woman is more invested in the child.